izihawa/summa/docs/core/query-dsl.md

 title: Query DSL
 parent: Core
 nav_order: 1
+has_toc: true
 ---

+Query describes what documents you want to extract from Summa for further processing.
+The stream of matched documents are then passed to [collectors](/summa/cors/collectors) responsible for final processing.
+So you should learn the difference between queries and collectors, first ones tell what documents should be taken from database and second ones describes how to process them and what to return to users.

-There are different kinds of possible queries Summa can process.
+There are different kinds of possible queries.
-One kind of queries are just scoring and returning documents like `TermQuery` that returns all documents with some term scored with BM25.
-Other queries can combine nested queries and modify their scores like `BoostQuery` or `BooleanQuery`
+One kind of queries are just scoring and returning documents.
+For example, `TermQuery` matches all documents containing specified term and associates score to every matched document.
+These scores may be used for ranking documents by relevance.
+Other queries such as `BooleanQuery` or `DisjunctionMaxQuery` combine documents and scores matched by multiple sub-queries.

 ## TermQuery
 The most basic kind of query.
-Match documents that contain the specific word inside specific field.
+Match documents that contain the specified term (word) inside the specified field.
-The list of documents are ranged according to BM25 score.
+Every matched document also associated with its BM25 score relevant to the query.

 ```json
 {